notSam25/LadueQuotes/README.md

 >
 >  "Only thugs allowed in these DMs.
 Gay black ones to be specific." - Brine Duchong
 >
->  "I cant laugh at this there are no black men shaking there asses ??" - ^^^
+>  "I cant laugh at this there are no black men shaking there asses ??" - Brine Duchong